MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 1. Register `microsoftTeams.pages.config.registerOnRemoveHandler()` event handler, which is called when the user removes connector.

-This event gives your service an opportunity to perform any cleanup actions.
+This event gives your service an opportunity to perform any clean up actions.

 The following code provides a sample HTML to create a connector configuration page without the customer service and support: